richlander/dotnet-k8s/resource-limits/README.md

 kubectl describe deployment
 ```

 Create a proxy to the service.
-View the sample app at http://localhost:8080/.

 ```bash
 kubectl port-forward service/hello-dotnet 8080:80
 ```

+View the sample app at http://localhost:8080/ or call `curl http://localhost:8080/Environment`.

 Resources can be deleted using the following pattern: